- Weight: 2.1 g

 The Etruscan shrew, also known as the white-toothed pygmy shrew, is the smallest mammal in the world, weighing only about 2.1 grams.

-- Mountain Goat Finding Optical Illusion: Only Eagle Eyes Can Spot the Hidden Mountain Goat in 15 Seconds?
+- Optical Illusion: Can You Spot The Hidden School Shoe in 10 Seconds?

 The tiny creatures are 3.5 to 5.2 centimeters long and are found throughout the Mediterranean region, Southeast Asia, southern Europe, and North Africa.
 Despite their tiny size, the Etruscan shrew has a very fast metabolism and must consume almost twice its body weight in food every day.